Global search

 Going through high school and having frequent seizures certainly had its challenges!
 Some days were tough, but I was lucky to have been surrounded by an incredibly supportive family, school and community.

 I was also fortunate to have been directed to Epilepsy Queensland.
 Being able to connect with people who were experiencing the same things as me and knowing I wasn’t alone provided some comfort.
-The resources and tools offered online also provided valuable education to me about my condition.
+The online resources and tools also provided me with valuable education about my condition.

-With the assistance of successful medical treatment, I am grateful to have recently passed nine years seizure-free.
+With the assistance of successful medical treatment, I am grateful to have been seizure-free for more than a decade.

 What causes epilepsy?